25 Easy ideas for decorating with mirrors

 #10 Master bedroom

 If you have a large mantel or blank wall, then create interest by adding a large rectangle mirror.
 Style the mirror by placing vases, photos and flowers in front.

 In a large reception room, you can use an oversized mirror to further define sections by creating a bigger divide between them.
 This third section creates a stronger narrative between the two spaces while adding a bit of drama.

-As the most functional room in a house, the mudroom is often left unstyled or in a state of chaos.
+As the most functional room in a house, the boot room is often left un-styled or in a state of chaos.
 A large wall mirror can flood the space with light while drawing your eyes away from the mess.